Project 3 – Satellite Image Segmentation with Deep Learning

 • The file pyproject.toml describes the dependencies of the project;

-• Intermediate solutions to the exercises are available in the intermediate_solutions/ folder;
+• Final solutions are available in each .qmd.

 Install the project dependencies by running the following command in the terminal: